How to make Cold Brewed Coffee | Eggnog Iced Coffee recipe

 - Press if using french press (or pour through a sieve or strainer into a bowl, then strain back into a jar)

-- Fill glass with coffee ice cubes, pour coffee leaving room for eggnog.
+- to serve drink: Fill glass with coffee ice cubes, pour coffee leaving room for eggnog.
 Add eggnog to your liking, mix and enjoy!

 you can seep coffee on the counter or in the refrigerator.